pyenoma/workflow-library/README.md

 ### Core Interfaces

-- `IWorkflowTask<T>`: Base interface for all workflow tasks
+- `IWorkflowTask<T>`: Base interface for all workflow tasks.
-- `IWorkflowContext`: Interface for workflow context
+- `IWorkflowContext`: Interface for workflow context.
-- `IWorkflowErrorHandler`: Interface for error handlers
+- `IWorkflowErrorHandler`: Interface for error handlers.

 ### Key Classes

-- `WorkflowExecutor`: Main entry point for workflow execution
+- `WorkflowExecutor`: Main entry point for workflow execution.
-- `WorkflowTasksProcessor`: Handles task execution and dependencies
+- `WorkflowTasksProcessor`: Handles task execution and dependencies.
-- `WorkflowBuilder`: Constructs workflows from definitions
+- `WorkflowBuilder`: Constructs workflows from definitions.
-- `DefaultWorkflowContext`: Standard context implementation
+- `DefaultWorkflowContext`: Standard context implementation.

 ### Annotations

-- `@WorkflowDefinition`: Defines a workflow
+- `@WorkflowDefinition`: Defines a workflow.
-- `@WorkflowTask`: Defines a task and its dependencies
+- `@WorkflowTask`: Defines a task and its dependencies.
-- `@WorkflowTaskBean`: Marks a class as a workflow task
+- `@WorkflowTaskBean`: Marks a class as a workflow task.

 ## Contributing